IRVLUTD/irvlutd.github.io/README.md

     - `git checkout -b <project-alias>`
 - Create a new folder named <project-alias\>
     - `mkdir <project-alias>; cd <project-alias>`
 - Place all the necessary files in <project-alias\>.
-See [FewSOL](https://github.com/IRVLUTD/irvlutd.github.io/tree/main/FewSOL) to get started.
+See [FewSOL](https://github.com/IRVLUTD/irvlutd.github.io/tree/main/FewSOL) to get started. `index.html` file used for rendering the project page.
 - Commit and push to the <project-alias\> branch
 - Create a pull request to the main branch